tmeckhoff/mern-full-stack-app/README.md

 This Employee Directory is a Full Stack MERN (MongoDB, Express, React, Node.js) app.

 I kept the front end and back end as separate as possible.
 That way at a future date, they could be easily split apart into separate applications.
+I also added configuration so that running `npm install` and `npm start` would install and run both applications.

 In the UI, I created 2 main routes, the default route of the Employee Directory view, and a form to add a new employee to the directory.